jeet-parekh/coninlogger/README.md

-## Console input logger for Go (for Windows)
+## Console input logger

 ---

 ### About coninlogger

-- Use coninlogger to log console input events (for Windows).
+- Use coninlogger to log console input events.
+- Works only for Windows.

 ---